 Magnetic Black Board Paint – £32 // To cover the closet doors and give the boys space to be creative.

 After I’d put the first board together, we spotted a gorgeous vintage chest of drawers, which inspired some tweaking.
 I was saving this second mood board for round two.
-Usually, I send over an initial version, then tweak it based on their feedback.
-Well, these guys said they loved everything, so we never got as far as round two and I didn’t actually share this alternate version with them.
-It doesn’t actually fit their floor plan as well as the first, but I’m sharing here anyway.
+Usually, I send over an initial draft, then tweak it based on their feedback.
+Well, these guys said they loved everything, so we never got as far as round two!
+As a result, we didn’t need this alternate version, and it doesn’t actually fit their floor plan as well as the first.
+But there are some good alternative options.

 - 3. Pendant Shade – £15 (sold out) // Still organic but more afforable.
 It’s very similar to the one I seriously considered in our master.
 I actually think the scale would be a little small, having since seen it in person.